Mehmed VI: Abolition of the Sultanate

-As newspapers began a press offensive, publishing news of the Sultan's treason, the Grand National Assembly voted to put Mehmed VI on trial, but the method of trial would not be determined.
+Newspapers began a press offensive accusing Mehmed VI of treason, and soon the Grand National Assembly voted to put him on trial, though the method would never be determined.
 With Istanbul ministers resigning from cabinet, in a surprise move Tevfik Pasha resigned the Grand Vizierate, making him the last Grand Vizier of the Ottoman Empire.
 He did not return the imperial seal and never met with Vahdeddin again.
-On 5 November Refet announced the dissolution of the Istanbul government.
-In his memoirs, Vahdeddin accused Tevfik Pasha of being Mustafa Kemal Pasha's man.
+On 5 November Refet announced the liquidation of the Istanbul government.
+In his memoirs, Vahdeddin accused Tevfik Pasha of being an agent of Mustafa Kemal Pasha.

 When news came of Ali Kemal's lynching the royal family and its supporters panicked.
 Those who could get visas ran away, those who could not took refuge in British barracks.
 Vahdeddin was overwhelmed by those who came to the palace to provide the money to escape, and kept to his harem.
 On 10 November he attended the Friday prayers for the first time after the abolition of the Sultanate, and was not mentioned in the sermon.
 With this experience and reading articles attacking him in the press, he decided to flee the country.